eanticev/pagelime_rails/README.md

 Easily add the Pagelime CMS to your Rails app.

-Pagelime is a simple CMS service that allows you to define editable regions in your content without installing any software on your site or app.
+Pagelime is a simple CMS service that allows you to define editable regions in your pages without installing any software on your website or app.
-Simply add a `class="cms-editable"` to any HTML element, and log-in to the Pagelime CMS service to edit your content and images with a nice UI.
+Simply add a `class="cms-editable"` to any HTML element, and log-in to the Pagelime CMS service to edit your content and images with a nice, simple UI.
 We host all of the code, content, and data until you publish a page.
+When you publish a page, the PageLime CMS pushes the content to your website via secure FTP or an API.
-When you publish a page, we pull the new content into your site/app dynamically via web APIs.
+Using the Rails plugin, we pull the new content into your app dynamically via an API.

 ### Quick Start (2 lines of code!)